swarm-game/swarm/TUTORIAL.md

 written `def m2 = ...` (though there are some situations where a type signature may be required).
 The curly braces are actually optional as well.
-The `end` is required, and is needed to disambiguate where the end of the command is.
+The `end` is required, and is needed to disambiguate where the end of the definition is.
 It may not seem very ambiguous in this situation, but is needed especially when several definitions are written in sequence (such as in a file full of definitions).